lightning/bolts/01-messaging-crypto-and-init.md

       bytes of `m` and `m[34:]` is the last 16 bytes of `m`

-  * If `v` is an unrecognized handshake version, then the the responder MUST abort the connection attempt.
+  * If `v` is an unrecognized handshake version, then the responder MUST abort the connection attempt.